June 4, 1900

 After multiple miscarriages and a still birth of a son 10 years prior, Gayook Liou was born.
 My grandmother remained bedridden for nine months to carry my mother to term.
 Gayook was named after both her paternal grandparents.
 The Lious lived in one of the apartment units at Pu Yuan still located in the French Concession.

 China to USAJanuary 4, 1947

-Because of his position in the Kuomintang, Liu, wife and eldest daughter fled China, leaving Gaylon with family in China.
+Because of his position in the Kuomintang, Liu, wife and eldest daughter fled China.

 They were on a plane but one of Liu’s students whom he had helped in the past warned him that the Communists knew.
 He helped Liu get passage on a ship (General M.C Meigs) which left Shanghai and landed in San Francisco 2 weeks later.
 They traveled cross country eventually settling on the Upper East side of NYC in Yorkville.

 By 1949 he knew the Communist government was in place and he could not return to China, Liu looked for work.
 With no work available in NYC for non-English-speaking Chinese other than restaurant or laundry, Liu invested in one of the first automated laundry mats.
 (Upper East Side) The family lived close by on 85th Street between 3rd and Lexington Ave.
 He eventually owned another one in Flushing Queens.

 The family was able to get Gaylon as far as Hong Kong but could not get through the red tape to bring her to America.
 Grandma Liou told us that my 10 year old mother, Gayook wrote a letter to the Senator who took an interest in Gaylon’s case and helped her get to the United States.